-Figure 3-1 identifies several features of the debugger display.
-When you invoke the debugger, you should see a display similar to this one (it may not be exactly the same, but it should be close).
+Figure 3-1 identifies several debugger display features.
+When you invoke the debugger by typing in dsk3d, you should see a display similar to this one (it may not be exactly the same, but it should be close).

 DISASSEMBLY window